timm/keys/CONTRIBUTING.md

 `pyflakes` (not to be confused  with `flake8` that includes both linting and code formatting, see below).

-Whenever you save a file, there are  some fast static tests that look for illegal code.
+Whenever you save a file, there are  some fast lint checks that look for illegal code.
 For example, this code was written in the VIM editor using the `vim-syntastic` add-on.
 This code checks for code quirks, every time a file is saved.
 For example, the following